 The advent of the pandemic has only accelerated (albeit by several years) a process that seemed unstoppable, and which had a foregone conclusion.
 Streaming services, old and new, have already killed cinema as we know it.
-And this is an irreversible process, except for sensational changes which, frankly, seem completely unreasonable today.
+And this is an irreversible process, except for sensational changes which, frankly, seem completely unreasonable to date.

 This was a common opinion that was spreading in Hollywood circles just before Covid: giants such as Netflix and Amazon Prime Video started the first important productions, also going to prizes.

 It was only now, however, that the "oracle of cinema" had its say.

 I'm talking about a guy named Barry Diller.
 Do you know him?
 He is not a fool.
 80 years old and very clear-headed, he eats cinema as we chew gum.
 Today he has worked at Fox (for 30 years, having run it for 8) and is the CEO of IAC, a giant that owns stuff like Expedia and Tripadvisor, among others.10 years at ABC, where he invented the first full-length film for TV (90 minutes per month).
 10 years in Paramount, producing stuff like "Grease", "Saturday Night Fever", "Indiana Jones and the Temple of Doom", "Beverly Hills Cop".
 It should be enough?